hpc/charliecloud/doc/ch-image_desc.rst

 existing packfiles may be re-written into the new one.

 During this process, similar files are identified, and each set of similar files is stored as one base file plus diffs to recover the others.
-(I haven't found a good reference on how similarity is determined.)
+(Similarity detection seems to be based primarily on file size.)
 This *delta* process is agnostic to alignment, which is an advantage over alignment-sensitive block-level de-duplicating filesystems.
 Exception: "Large" files are not compressed or de-duplicated.
 We use the Git default threshold of 512 MiB (as of this writing).